 The diploma will be mailed to the address you provided the University on your Application to Graduate online form.
 We are not responsible for lost or returned diplomas.
 It is the student's responsibility to update their permanent address on InsidePacific.

 How do I get a replacement for my damaged or lost diploma?

 You may request a reissue of your diploma.
 If damaged, the original diploma must be returned.
-Please complete and submit a Duplicate Diploma Request Form.
 Reissued diplomas adhere to the current format, and they bear the signatures of the current University officials, NO EXCEPTIONS.
 A reissue statement appears on all reissued diplomas.
-The reissued diploma fee is $50.00, check or money order only, payable to University of the Pacific.
+The reissued diploma fee is $50.00.
+Place a reissued diploma order below by selecting your appropriate school/college.

 What if I need someone else to pick up my diploma?

 Standard pick up procedures:

 The student must email firstname.lastname@example.org and indicate your full name, date of birth, major, degree, month and year of graduation.
 You must also state the full legal name of the person you designate to pick up your diploma.
 The designee must present a valid photo ID.
 Our office will match the designee's name listed on the student's email to their valid photo ID.
 Non matching names will not be honored.
 Once the diploma is issued to the stated designee the University is no longer held responsible for diplomas lost or damaged.